 My favorite time with the family was Christmas Eve.
 We would all pile in the car and go to my cousin's house.
 My ciocia (aunt) was singlehandedly cooking the feasts.
 The first course was a soup, Borscht (creamed beet soup) with Uszka (tortellini), followed by creamed herring.
 Fish provided the main dish of the Christmas Eve feast with sauerkraut and mushrooms (bigos).
 Next we had pierogi with minced pork inside.
 Dessert consisted of rudliki, pastries containing crushed nuts and dried fruits.
 There is in places a belief that whatever happens on Wigilia affects the incoming year.
 At the end of the meal everyone would break a piece of oplatek (blessed communion wafer) and wish each other best wishes for the coming year.

-Our Polish relatives would serve cream beats as a side dish on Sundays and holidays.
-We thought it was the most delicious thing ever but when friends would come over they said it looked like Pepto-Bismol and few people would even taste them.
+Our Polish relatives would serve creamed beets as a side dish on Sundays and holidays.
+We thought it was the most delicious thing ever but when friends came come over they said it looked like Pepto-Bismol and few would even taste them.
 Their loss!
 More for us!

 2 16 ounce cans of whole beets grated

 A quarter cup of flour

 Grate on large setting beets into a bowl and drain out any excess fluid.
 Mix in the sour cream and a flour and when it’s all combined add the vinegar and sugar

 Stir it heat it and you have creamed beets